Careers360 Logo

 Answer:

 Yes.
 One can use an antibody against the enzyme (that is responsible for the metabolism of phenylalanine) to develop ELISA based is a diagnostic technique.
-The patient where the enzyme protein is absent would give a negative result in ELISA when compared to a normal individual.
+The patient in which the enzyme protein is absent would give a negative result in ELISA when compared to a normal individual.

 Question:11